 They say that you can't eat atmosphere or tradition, but I think you come pretty close to doing that at Fritz's Chili in Overland Park, Kansas.
 Walking into Fritz's Chili in Overland Park, Kansas is like stepping back in time.
-The tables & chairs, counter with low stools and appliances behind the counter all date back 41 years to the restaurant's opening as a Dixon's Chili parlor.
+The tables & chairs, counter with low stools and appliances behind the counter all date back over 50 years to the restaurant's opening as a Dixon's Chili parlor.

 But the history behind this small, storefront restaurant goes back much farther.
 Vergne Dixon started selling chili out of a cart in the early 1900's in downtown Kansas City, Missouri.
 In August, 1919 he opened Dixon's Chili at 15th and Olive in Kansas City.
 The small restaurant (a counter with six stools) continued with various levels of financial success and Harry Truman became a regular customer in the 1920s.
 The Truman connection made Dixon's Chili famous when Life magazine published a December 23, 1950 photo of Harry Truman eating in Dixon's.

 Following Vergne Dixon's death in 1964, the restaurant was expanded into a chain of Dixon's Chili parlors in Minnesota, Kansas and Missouri.
 The Overland Park Dixon's franchise was purchased by the Fritz family in 1967.
 The original Dixon's location closed in 1969 or 1970, and over the year's the ownership of the Dixon's chain changed to different family members.
 At some point the Fritz family could no longer be sure that they had a legal right to use the name, and changed the name of their Overland Park restaurant to Fritz's Chili.

 Only one "Dixon's Chili" remains in operation today, in Independence, Missouri.